syncfusion-content/maui-docs/MAUI/DataForm/Validation.md

 ## Valid message

-If the values are correct, you can show the [ValidMessage].
-As like error message, the valid message will also be displayed at the bottom of the editor.
+If the values are correct, you can show the [ValidMessage] as like error message, the valid message will also be displayed at the bottom of the editor.

 {% tabs %}
 {% highlight C# %}